 Does your boat have the capability to be used as a fishing boat?
 This could be for larger groups or simply a couple.
 You have the option to make these trips as specialized as you want.
 It could be for a day, half day, or longer if there is ample accommodation on board.

 Whether you do this as a catch, tag and release or you keep your prize fish, the market has always remained strong as fishing of any sort is the world's favorite pastime.

 4. Take People Dolphin and Whale Watching

 5. Offer Photographic Tours by Boat

 Many people only think of photographic vacations on land.
 Open up this option with another angle.
 Views in and on a boat, views of cliffs from the sea, everything from scenic fjords of Norway to harbors at night.
 All of these provide a different aspect than most photographers would normally see.
 Advertiser this type of tour on photographic forums.
-If you are a skilled photographer, consider running courses as well.
+If you are a skilled photographer, consider running courses on board.